Knox: The Cargo E-trike

 We wanted the City's first cargo e-trike to be doubly special.
 So, we decided to name it after a trailblazing Bostonian: Kittie Knox.

 On August 20, 2020, in the virtual naming ceremony, the tricycle was named after Katherine “Kittie” Knox.
 Knox was a biracial West End resident in the 1880s who confronted racial and gender stereotypes in Boston’s bicycling community.
 Mayor Walsh also proclaimed August 20, 2020, Kittie Knox Day in Boston.

-We hope that by avoiding Boston's notorious vehicle traffic, employees will:
+We hoped that by avoiding Boston's notorious vehicle traffic, employees would: